Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (the Department) is conducting an administrative review of the antidumping duty order on chlorinated isocyanurates (chlorinated isos) from Spain.
-The period of review (POR) is June 1, 2012, through May 31, 2013.
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty order on chlorinated isocyanurates (chlorinated isos) from Spain for the period of review (POR) June 1, 2018 through May 31, 2019.
 The review covers one producer/exporter of the subject merchandise, Ercros S.A.
-We preliminarily determine that Ercros S.A. had no shipments of subject merchandise during the POR.
+(Ercros).
+We preliminarily determine Start Printed Page 51512that Ercros had no shipments of subject merchandise during the POR.
 Interested parties are invited to comment on these preliminary results.

 FOR FURTHER INFORMATION CONTACT: